salmansiraj/Classmates/README.md

  Coursemates is a webapp that allows users to post material onto a class page they are enrolled in and provides other users to like/dislike, and comment on the material.
 What separates us from other platforms is the gammification that encourages users to actively contribute where every post (that results in great interaction amongst other users) shall give the user who posted 'bit points'.
 More successful posts, more bit points, which may be converted into redeemable rewards with help of sponsors.

+ #### Future
+ Future goals for coursemates is to:
+ * Potentionally collaborate with other universities
+ * More development on backend

  #### Technologies used
  * Python/Flask
  * MongoDB